IRC careers FAQ

 Can I volunteer/intern at the IRC?

 We do occasionally offer paid internships in the London office.
-These are advertised during the summer months.
+These are advertised during the year when the need arises and funding is available.

-Unfortunately we are not currently able to offer volunteering opportunities in the London office or on our country programmes.
+IRC UK does not offer unpaid volunteering opportunities in the London office or on our country programmes.

 Strange is our situation here on Earth.
 Each of us comes for a short visit, not knowing why, yet sometimes seeming to divine a purpose.
 From the standpoint of daily life, however, there is one thing we do know: that man is here for the sake of other men.Albert EinsteinNobel Prize-winning physicist and humanitarian at whose call the International Rescue Committee was founded in 1933